-3.50.
-The investigation found no evidence of a medical event or a mechanical issue with the helicopter.
+- 3.56.
+The investigation found that there was no evidence of a mechanical issue with the helicopter and that it was very unlikely a medical event occurred.
+A helicopter is a dynamically unstable aircraft and must remain under positive control by the pilot.52 The two controlled turns before the final right turn indicate the helicopter was being positively controlled by the pilot, making a medical event very unlikely.
+Had the pilot suffered a medical event, the flight profile leading up to the accident would very likely have been different from the one flown. - 3.57.
 The prevailing environmental conditions meant that the pilot, who was very likely not proficient flying solely on instruments at the time of the accident, very likely did not have a clearly defined horizon.
-These factors, together with the aircraft's tracking data during the last minute of the flight are consistent with pilot spatial disorientation.
+These factors, together with the aircraft's tracking data during the last minute of the flight, are consistent with pilot spatial disorientation.